persvr/perstore/README.md

     });

 Models wrap data stores, which provide the low level interaction with the database or storage system.
-Perstore comes with several data stores including (in the store directory):

-- mongodb - This is object store that uses a MongoDB database for storage.
-- redis - This is object store that uses a Redis database for storage.
-- sql - An SQL-based object store.
-This stores and retrieves objects as rows in databases.
-Currently this only fully implemented in Rhino, but the sql data store can easily wrap an SQL database provider that simple provides an W3C SQL database style executeSql(sql) function.
-- memory - An in-memory data store.
-None of the data in this store will be persisted
-- js-file - Reads and stores all data in the store from a JSON (with JS extensions for dates and other non-standard JSON types) file.
-- remote - This can connect to a remote HTTP/REST based JSON server to store and retrieve data.

-Perstore also includes several store wrappers that can be used to compose more sophisticate stores by adding functionality (also in the store directory):
+Perstore comes with several data stores including (in the perstore/store directory) mongodb, redis, sql, memory, file, and HTTP/remote storage.
+Perstore also includes several store wrappers that can be used to compose more sophisticated stores by adding functionality (also in the store directory), including cache, aggregate, replicated, and inherited.
+The store implementations and store wrappers are described in more detail in the modules section below.

-- cache - Adds in-memory caching support to a provided store
-- aggregate - Combines record data from multiple stores into a single object store
-- replicated - Provides data replication across multiple stores
-- full-text - Adds full text indexing (currently only available in Rhino through Lucene)
-- inherited - Provides a super-sub type relationship between data stores

 The following is store API for Perstore.
 The same API is used for data stores, store models, and facets.
 All of the functions are optional.
 If they do not exist, it indicates that the store or model does not support or allow the said functionality.
 All of the functions may return a promise instead of the actual return value if they require asynchronous processing to complete the operation.
-They are roughly listed in order of importance (get(id) is the most important function):
+They are roughly listed in order of importance:

 get(id, directives) - Finds the persisted record with the given identifier from the store and returns an object representation (should always be a new object).